juarezr/solrcopy/README.md

 Bellow some tricks for dealing with such cores:

 1. For reducing time, you can use the switches `--readers`  and `--writers` for executing operations in parallel.
+Make sure the sum of this parameters fits the number of threads that your processor cores can handle.
 2. When the number of docs to extract is huge, `backup` subcommand tend to slow as times goes and eventually fails.
 This is because Solr is suffers to get docs batches with hight skip/start parameters.
 For dealing with this:
    1. Use the parameters `--iterate-by`n `between` and `--step`for iterating through parameter `--query` with variables `{begin}` and `{end}`.
    2. This way it will iterate and restrict by hour, day, range the docs being downloaded.
    3. For example: `--query 'date:[{begin} TO {end}]' --iterate-by day --between '2020-04-01' '2020-04-30T23:59:59'`
+   4. Keep the number of iterations low by specifying the parameters `--step` and `--num-docs` to adequated values.
+As the process will run in two nested loops, the amount of time/effort will raise if the number of iterations increases.
 3. Use the parameter `--param shards=shard1` for copying by each shard by name in `backkup`subcommand.
 4. Use the parameter `--delay` for avoiding to overload the Solr server.

+### Non-Stored Fields

+ When you're backing up the index with `solrcopy`, this can result in a lossy process.
+In many cases, a core doesn't store fields that are only going to use for searching - and not for displaying.
+When backuping  with `solrcopy`, you'll lose ths information.
+You will not be able to restore the index so that it works the same as before and the data will be lost for good if the index disappears.

+In this case, if you need the value of the non-stored fields the proper way is to use the replication handler or the built-in backup feature in cloud mode.

 ### Command Line Arguments